Manfred Cross: Later elections and political life

 During the 1970s and later, Cross was active in efforts to reform the Labor Party in Queensland.
 Following a severe loss that the Labor Party suffered in the state election in Queensland in 1974, there was growing support for reform of the organisation of the party.
 Cross, along with colleagues such as Peter Beattie, Di Fingleton, Kev Hooper and Denis Murphy, was one of the activists who supported moves for change.
 In March 1980 the National Executive of the Labor Party intervened in the management of the party at the state level and appointed Manfred Cross as an interim Queensland Branch Secretary to help guide the reform process.

-During this period, Cross continued to work for reelection to the national parliament as the member for Brisbane.
+During this period, Cross continued to work for re-election to the national parliament as the member for Brisbane.
 He narrowly lost to Peter Johnson in a 1977 rematch but succeeded in regaining the seat in 1980 when there was a nation-wide swing towards Labor with Hayden as leader.
 Cross remained in the parliament as a member of the House of Representatives until his retirement in 1990.